pydanny/daniel-blog-fasthtml/posts/course.fast.ai/course-fastai-lesson-00.md

   - courses
 time_to_read: 5
 title: "Practical Deep Learning for Coders: Lesson 0"
 description: I'm going through the fast.ai course by Jeremy Howard.
-I’ll be sharing my notes on my site.
+This is the course notes for lesson 0.
 ---

 I'm going through the [Practical Deep Learning for Coders](http://course.fast.ai) course by Jeremy Howard.
 I’ll be sharing notes here on my site, all tagged with [fast.ai](https://daniel.feldroy.com/tags/fast.ai).